The Spoons Diagnosis Fund

 Full details below ↓

-I'm Omari — a 23-year-old autistic adult building Spoons because I needed it, and building this fund because too many of us can't afford answers.
+I'm Omari — a 23-year-old autistic adult who built Spoons since job and work accommodations have failed me, and building this fund because too many of us can't afford answers.
 [More about me →]

 When Spoons is profitable, 40% of after-tax income goes to the Spoons Diagnosis Fund.